bantucaravan/Insight-Data-Engineering-Challenge/README.md

+This repo is a submission to the Insight Data Engineering Coding Challenge.
+Here is the link to the challenge description and instructions: [https://github.com/InsightDataScience/pharmacy_counting](https://github.com/InsightDataScience/pharmacy_counting)

 # Intro
 I use python3 in my submission.
 My script aggregates unique prescribers and total costs per drug separately in a dict of sets and a simple dict of integers respectively.
 The length of the sets of unique prescribers is taken, and the aggregatted information is written to a text file line by line.
 I wrote this script in only a few hours; as a result it is a work in progress.

 # Key Notes
 Here are important notes about my code: